domschoen/d2spa/README.md

   - inspect url whould be better with a number: http://localhost:9000/#task/inspect/entity/Customer/1
   - When starting with http://localhost:9000/#task/query/entity/Customer, need to go to Project in order to edit a customer
   - Why to-many relationship Customer.projects is not part of exported data ?
-  - Edit ToOne: set none and save to clear the value in DB

 ### Nice to have